Article

 An incorrect Social Security number can cause a misapplication of funds for your Social Security amounts.
 This results in changes to your W-2 and your state unemployment return.
 An incorrect address will also cause issues for timely filing of W-2s, especially if you mail them.

 Not only will you have to amend your W-2, but you’ll also have to amend all your state unemployment returns.
-If you don’t move quickly to correct this information, you’ll face a $50 penalty for each time you provide incorrect information.
+If you don’t move quickly to correct these types of payroll mistakes, you’ll face a $50 penalty for each time you provide incorrect information.

 2. Not Completing All New Hire Paperwork for Your Employees

-When a new hire starts, you are required to have them complete specific forms and documents so that you can not only pay them correctly but also report their personal information correctly to both the federal and state agencies.
+When a new hire starts, they must complete specific forms and documents so that you can not only pay them correctly but also report their personal information correctly to both the federal and state agencies.
 The W4 and I-9 forms are very important and will have all the details needed to report new hire information.
 It is also hard to contact termed employees when missing information needed for reporting.

-If you do not have copies of the new hire forms, you’ll be facing a penalty in the amount of $50 for every W2 form that’s incorrect.
+If you do not have copies of the new hire forms, you’ll face a penalty in the amount of $50 for every W-2 form that’s incorrect.
 In addition, it will cost you valuable time visiting the SSA online portal and submitting the corrected information.

 3. Not Understanding the Difference Between an Employee and an Independent Contractor

-There’s a big difference between W-2 employees and 1099 contractors.
-Misclassification of employees results in lost benefits for an individual and can cause the individual to pay higher tax for self-employment.
+There’s a big difference W-2 employees and 1099 contractors.
+Misclassification of employees is one of the most common payroll errors, which results in lost benefits for an individual and can cause the individual to pay higher tax for self-employment.

 4. Not Having a Plan Document in Place for Pre-Tax Deductions